 Harnessing The Power of film to Inform, Educate and inspire

 FilmAid was founded by independent filmmakers in 1999 in response to the refugee crisis in Kosovo.
-After nearly two decades of innovation, FilmAid has become a leader in providing life-saving information during complex humanitarian crises.
+After nearly two decades of innovation, FilmAid has become a leader in amplifying the voices of displaced youth, and providing life-saving information to communities in need.

-Using a community-based, and multi-platform approach, FilmAid provides displaced people with actionable information about their rights, their safety, their health and their future.
-Through video, radio, print and digital media campaigns created and distributed in collaboration with refugee communities, FilmAid is able to reach over 400,000 people in refugee camps and urban areas every year.
-In addition to public information campaigns, FilmAid trains young people in all aspects of storytelling and communications.
-FilmAid offers year-long film, journalism and photography training courses that empower the next generation of storytellers with the skills they need to advocate for themselves, their community and their right to a future filled with hope.
+Using a community-based, and multi-channel approach, FilmAid provides displaced people with actionable information about their rights, their safety, their health and their future.
+Through video, radio, print, SMS, and digital media campaigns created and distributed in collaboration with refugee communities, FilmAid is able to reach over 400,000 people in refugee camps and urban areas every year.
+And FilmAid’s 24-month Media Training courses empower the next generation of storytellers with the skills they need to advocate for themselves, their community and their right to a future filled with hope.